ec-coding/ec-coding/README.md

   </a>
 </p>

 Hi, I'm Edwin!
-I am a former teacher who is currently studying Full-Stack web development in the hopes of making a career transition into professional software engineering.
+I am a former teacher who is currently studying Full-Stack web development with the aim of transitioning my career into professional software engineering.
 Please feel free to reach out if you have any questions!

 <h2 align="center">My Projects</h2>
 <table bordercolor="#66b2b2">